tdonuk/tdonuk/README.md

 ### Hi there 👋

 I am a developer who loves to code.
 I have 2 years experience in building REST services, SOAP services and Scheduled tasks with Java.
 I am also working on my personal projects and sometimes contribute to other's repositories in my spare time which allows me to not forget what I know and to learn new things by constant practice.
+I also share my work on this GitHub profile for others to benefit from.

 ## 🌐 Socials: